Tencent-Hunyuan/R-DMesh/README.md

 ## 🔥 Latest News

+* May 13, 2026: 👋 The checkpoint of **R-DMesh** has been released!
+Please give it a try!
 * May 12, 2026: 👋 The training & inference code of **R-DMesh** has been released!
 The checkpoint will be released in a few days.
 * Mar 28, 2026: 👋 **R-DMesh** has been accepted by [Siggraph2026](https://s2026.siggraph.org/)!
 We will release the code asap.
 Please stay tuned for updates！